-If there’s one winner during this time of social distancing and staying home to stop the spread of COVID-19, it’s dogs.
-Pups across the world are relishing the constant presence of their people and the extra attention that comes with it.
+If there was one winner during the past year of social distancing and staying home to stop the spread of COVID-19, it was dogs.
+Pups across the world relished the constant presence of their people and the extra attention that comes with it.
 But there’s also a flip side to that coin: Once we all go back to work and spend less time at home, many dogs are likely to experience separation anxiety.

 Separation anxiety is an umbrella diagnosis for dogs who display anxious or problematic behaviors—like constant barking, urinating in the house, or destructive chewing—when left alone or separated from the person to whom they are most attached.
 It can be triggered by sudden changes in schedule that result in family members being away from home more than the dog has become used to.